aiqm/Scripts_for_ani2x_jtct_paper/README.md

 # Scripts_for_ani2x_jtct_paper
-Scripts to generate the results from the ANI-2x paper.
+Placeholder for the scripts and data for the JCTC ANI-2x paper.